neolit123/go-hibernate-later/README.md

 It also checks if there are no applications or drivers having 'requests' for the system to be awake.
 If there is no input and no requests after the timeout, hibernate is triggered.

-To get the active requests it calls 'powercfg /requests' which requires administrator.
+To get the active requests, it calls 'powercfg /requests' which requires administrator.

-## Installing

-### Building the executable
+## Building the executable

 - Install a Go compiler.
 - Install go-winres.